Shugur-Network/relay/CONTRIBUTING.md

 ## 🔄 Release Process

-### Batched Release Strategy
+### Tag-Based Release Strategy

-We use a **batched release approach** to group multiple contributions:
+We use a **tag-based release approach** for streamlined releases:

 1. **Development Phase**
    - Contributors submit PRs with conventional commits
    - PRs are reviewed and merged to `main` branch
-   - **No automatic releases created**
+   - Changes are tracked in the `CHANGELOG.md` under "Unreleased" section

 2. **Release Preparation**
-   - Maintainers trigger release-please when ready
-   - System creates a **Release PR** with:
-     - Version bump based on accumulated changes
-     - Generated changelog
-     - Updated VERSION file
+   - Update the `VERSION` file with the new version number
+   - Move changes from "Unreleased" to the new version section in `CHANGELOG.md`
+   - Commit these changes to `main` branch

 3. **Release Execution**
-   - Review and merge the Release PR
+   - Create and push a Git tag matching the version (e.g., `v1.3.4`)
+   - GitHub Actions automatically triggers the release workflow
-   - Automated release with artifacts (binaries, Docker images)
+   - Automated release with artifacts:
-   - Tags created automatically
+     - Multi-platform binaries (Linux, macOS, Windows for amd64/arm64)
+     - Compressed archives (.tar.gz for Unix, .zip for Windows)
+     - SHA256 checksums file
+     - Docker images (ghcr.io/shugur-network/relay)

 ### Version Strategy
 - **Patch** (`1.3.3` → `1.3.4`): Bug fixes only